Siangic languages

 The Siangic languages (or Koro-Holon languages) are a small family of possibly Sino-Tibetan languages spoken in Arunachal Pradesh, northeast India.
 The Siangic languages consist of Koro and Milang.

 Classification

 Milang, which has been extensively influenced by Padam (a Tani language), is alternatively classified as a divergent Tani language (Post & Blench 2011).
 Koro has undergone influence from Hruso (Post & Blench 2011).
 However, Milang and Koro do not belong to either the Tani or Hrusish groups of languages.

 It is unclear whether the Siangic is a branch of Sino-Tibetan or an independent language family that has undergone extensive Sino-Tibetan influence.
 Post & Blench (2011) note that Siangic has a substratum of unknown origin, and consider Siangic to be an independent language family.
 Anderson (2014), who refers to Siangic as Koro-Holon instead, considers Siangic (Koro-Holon) to be a branch of Sino-Tibetan rather than an independent language family.

-Greater Siangic

-Roger Blench (2014) proposes a Greater Siangic family that includes the Digaro languages (Idu Mishmi and Taraon) and Pre-Tani, the hypothetical substrate language branch of Tani before it became relexified by Sino-Tibetan.